By Jody McCutcheon

-The Terrafugia TF-X™ flying car is still just a concept, but what a fantastic, pulse-raising concept it is.
-Bridging the gap between today and tomorrow, the TF-X™ recently featured in a documentary on Back To The Future, the popular film that basically delivered the dream of flying cars into common parlance.
+The Terrafugia flying car is still just a concept, but what a fantastic, pulse-raising concept it is.
+Bridging the gap between today and tomorrow, the company was recently featured in a documentary on the movie Back To The Future, the popular film that basically delivered the dream of flying cars into common parlance.

 The Terrafugia company was born in 2006, and its Transition ® flying car idea started in 2009.
-Approaching the light of production, the Transition ® is sort of a clunky TF-X™ prototype–but you need to crawl before you can fly, right?
+Approaching the light of production, the Transition ® is sort of a clunky prototype–but you need to crawl before you can fly, right?

-This isn’t some half-baked, haphazard idea, either.
-Built-in safety features include programming for automatic avoidance of other air traffic, bad weather and restricted and tower-controlled air space, plus a back-up, full parachute system for use if the operator believes the vehicle is incapable of auto-landing.
+It may seem far out and futuristic, but this isn’t some half-baked, haphazard idea, either.
+Built-in safety features include programming for automatic avoidance of other air traffic, bad weather and restricted and tower-controlled airspace, plus a back-up, full parachute system for use if the operator believes the vehicle is incapable of auto-landing.

 Ideally, production will begin in eight to twelve years.
-According to Terrafugia, its flying car will be priced like a high-end luxury vehicle.
-The company suggests reserving a Transition ®, which will be purchase-ready first, in order to get dibs on a TF-X™ before the rest of the public has a chance.
+According to Terrafugia, its innovative flying car will be priced like a high-end luxury vehicle.
+The company suggests reserving a Transition ®, which will be purchase-ready first, in order to get dibs on one of these babies before the rest of the public has a chance.